Welcome to Seals Class (Year 5) web page!

 This year we are going to focus on thought bubbling our maths.
 We are going to delve deep into our minds to show and explain our answers to truly become mathematical masters!
 We are also going to continually track our progress throughout the term with the use of elicitation tasks before and after a topic has been learnt.
 This will enable us to see how we have progressed in our mathematical skills and identify where we need stretching and where we may need more support!

-PE will now be on a Monday and Wednesday afternoon.
-This term, Year 5 will be taking part in: Rounders, Tag Rugby, Athletics and Gymnastics.
+PE will now be on a Wednesday and Friday afternoon.
+This term, Year 5 will be taking part in: Netball, Handball, Gymnastics and Tag Rugby.
 To ensure that we get the maximum enjoyment and learning from our physical activity, can you ensure that your child has ALL the correct PE kit for each session with their kits in class EVERY MONDAY.
 Due to the cold weather, it is vital that your children have WARM clothing for their outdoor PE sessions: an underlay, warm hat, gloves, appropriate shoes and a waterproof light coat is recommended!

 In addition to our P.E. lessons we will also be completing our ‘Daily Physical Activity’ and are currently focusing on building up our stamina to see how many miles we can run in 10 minutes!
 Are you ready for the 10-minute challenge?!